ermongroup/cs228-notes/inference/sampling/index.md

 1. Run the Markov chain from $$x_0$$ for $$B$$ *burn-in* steps.
 2. Run the Markov chain for $$N$$ *sampling* steps and collect all the states that it visits.

 Assuming $$B$$ is sufficiently large, the latter collection of states will form samples from $$p$$.
 We may then use these samples for Monte Carlo integration (or in importance sampling).
 We may also use them to produce Monte Carlo estimates of marginal probabilities.
-Finally, we may take the sample with the highest probability and use it as an estimate of the mode (i.e. perform MAP inference).
+Finally, we may take the sample with the highest probability and use it as an estimate of the mode (i.e., perform MAP inference).

 ### Metropolis-Hastings algorithm